-Description of the First Amended 2011 Plan
+Description of the 2011 Plan

-The material features of the First Amended 2011 Plan are outlined below.
-This summary does not purport to be a complete description of all of the provisions of the First Amended 2011 Plan and is qualified in its entirety by reference to the complete text of the First Amended 2011 Plan.
-Stockholders are urged to read the actual text of the First Amended 2011 Plan in its entirety, a copy of which has been filed with the SEC as Appendix A to this proxy statement.
-Any stockholder who desires to obtain a copy of the First Amended 2011 Plan may do so by written request to the Company's Secretary at PDF Solutions, Inc., Attention: Corporate Secretary, 333 West San Carlos Street, Suite 1000, San Jose, California, 95110.
+The material features of the 2011 Plan are outlined below.
+This summary does not purport to be a complete description of all of the provisions of the 2011 Plan and is qualified in its entirety by reference to the complete text of the 2011 Plan.
+Stockholders are urged to read the actual text of the 2011 Plan in its entirety, which is appended to this proxy statement as Appendix A.